huangr0867/Shape_3DGAN/README.md

 ## Generating Dataset
 The dataset was made by randomly generating point clouds of spheres.
 The code/procedure for the dataset generation can be found in ```shape_procedure/generate3dShapes.ipynb```.
 Two sample datasets with 1000 spheres are provided: point clouds with 500 points and with 1000 points (found in ```shape_data/sphere```).

+For a filled in set of spheres, it can be found in the `filled` folder in `shape_data`.

 ## Training Model
 Note: dataset and output path should be changed accordingly in ```model/constants.py```
 * In the terminal, run `cd model` and then:
 ```python
 python main.py
 ```
-* The model will be trained for 500 epochs and a batch size of 32.
+* The model will be trained for 1000 epochs and a batch size of 2.
 To change the specifications, run:
 ```python
 python main.py --epochs=[EPOCH] --batch_size=[BATCH_SIZE]
 ```